AI Competency for Educators

 How This Benefits Students

-When teachers understand AI through the lens of ethics, pedagogy, and human-centered design, students benefit.
+When teachers understand AI through the lens of ethics, good teaching, and human-centered design, students benefit.

 AI competent instruction means:

-• Students learn to interrogate AI outputs instead of accept them
+• Students learn to question AI outputs instead of accept them

 • They’re taught to recognize bias, misinformation, and limitations